-An historic preservation easement ensures a property's history, culture and architectural character are protected in perpetuity.
-It's a tool to assure owners that their interests, sweat-equity and investment are carried forward and protects a property from demolition or severe alteration to its historic character.
-Any changes must be discussed and approved by the easement holder.
+An historic preservation easement is a voluntary agreement established by a property owner to ensure a property's history, culture and architectural character are protected in perpetuity.
+It's a tool to assure owners that their interests, sweat-equity and investment are carried forward and that a property is protected from demolition or severe alteration to its historic character.
+Any changes must be discussed and approved by the designated easement holder.
 Read on to learn more, or contact Cindy Nasky at 303.894.2503 to discuss your property, as well as technical resources and financial incentives for historic preservation.

 What is an easement?

 An easement is a contractual agreement between a property owner and a holding organization.
 It is a legally binding, publicly recorded covenant that survives property transfers and is attached to the property deed in perpetuity.
 Historic preservation easements are written to protect defining characteristics of a building, structure, landscape, cultural or archaeological site from demolition or severe alteration.
 Generally, easements do not preclude an owner from changing the properties' use.
 Economic viability often makes historic preservation possible.

 People choose to convey easements for a variety of reasons including legacy protection, pride of place, as a stipulation for receiving public funding, and sometimes tax benefits.* Easements allow for the retention of private ownership, leaving the owner free to sell, lease, rent or bequeath the property.
 As contractual agreements between property owners and qualified easement-holding organizations, preservation easements can safeguard a variety of historically-designated property types for future generations to enjoy.
 Property types vary widely, including homes, commercial buildings, restaurants, hotels, schools, sacred spaces, ranches or farmsteads, railroad facilities, view sheds, historic landscapes and archaeological sites.